USC-CSSL/NTAP/README.md

 `ntap` provides a human-readable API for text analysis using modern methods from NLP.

+The goals of `ntap` are:

+1. Reduce user interaction with lower-level ML libraries, such as PyTorch or sciki-learn, instead relying on a few high-level interfaces (similarly to R/S)
+2. Provide reproducible pipelines for text analyses
+3. Define a human-readable grammar/syntax for defining analysis pipelines, using R/S-style formulas
+4. Dynamic integration of interpretability research from ML/NLP via `analysis` module

+## Pipelines

+Instantiate a new analysis via existing template pipelines (LIWC, topic modeling, fine tuning) or load a previous analysis from configuration/model files

 ## Data input

 NTAP tries to enable flexible data input/output, working with `pandas` DataFrames/Series objects as well as python dictionaries and lists.